 - Also true at former concentration camps, which are unnaturally silent 70+ years later.

-- Any disaster area that has been absolutely scoured of life will be eerily quiet except for any wind that happens to be blowing- those subtle animal noises you normally hear but tune out are gone.
+- Any disaster area that has been absolutely scoured of life will be eerily quiet except for any wind that happens to be blowing — those subtle animal noises you normally hear but tune out are gone.
+A similar effect is seen in particularly desolate/lifeless regions, e.g. deserts well away from civilization during the day when most of the animals are asleep.

 - A "quiet" room generally has ambient noise of 20-30 decibels.
 Specially constructed anechoic chambers like this one can cut that to -9 decibelsnote , well below the threshold of human hearing and quiet enough that people can hear their own organs working.
-Apparently a total lack of noise is something of a Brown Note, as nobody has been able to stay inside longer than 45 minutes.
+Apparently a total lack of noise is something of a Brown Note as apparently only one person has been able to stay inside for longer than 45 minutes: a YouTuber by the name of Veritasium.
+From the time the light goes out to the moment he steps outside, about 1 hour, 1 minute had passed.